Jeff Loomis: Nevermore (1991–2011)

-Solo, Arch Enemy and other projects (2005–present)
+Solo, Arch Enemy and other projects (2005–2023)

 In 2005, Loomis reported that he would take some time as a break and then begin recording a solo album.
 He said, "It's something I've been wanting to do for some time ...
 It will be like a Jason Becker/Marty Friedman kind of thing."
 On April 1, 2008, Loomis said that all 10 songs which had been written had had the drum parts recorded (done by Mark Arrington pretty much overnight) and they would soon begin tracking the rhythm guitar.
 On July 3, 2008, it was announced that the album would be called Zero Order Phase.
 It was released September 30 via Century Media Records.
 It features guest solos from Ron Jarzombek, Pat O'Brien, and bassist Michael Manring.
 During this time Dave Mustaine of Megadeth invited Loomis to join as the lead guitarist, but he declined the offer to work on his solo record.

 In 2010, he played a guest guitar solo on Keith Merrow's album Awaken the Stone King, released on January 1, 2011.
 He also played another guest solo in the song "Racecar" on Periphery's self-titled debut album.

 On April 10, 2012, Loomis released his second solo album Plains of Oblivion through Century Media Records.
 Marty Friedman, Tony MacAlpine and Chris Poland performed guest solos on the record.

 In summer 2012, Loomis embarked on a North American tour with The Contortionist, Chimp Spanner, and 7 Horns 7 Eyes.